 When you create a Lyft account, update your payment method, or request a ride, you may see a pending transaction on your payment method.
-This is not an extra charge, it’s just a temporary authorization hold used to verify your payment method.
+This isn't an extra charge, but a temporary authorization we use to verify your payment method.

 Frequently Asked Questions

-For questions about overdraft fees, please contact your bank directly.
+An authorization caused an overdraft.
+What should I do next?
+For questions about overdraft fees, contact your bank directly.

 How do I see my actual charges?
 Use the in-app Ride history to see your charges.